⩥ Z Notation Range Antirestriction

 How to type Z Notation Range Antirestriction on Mac / Windows / Linux?

-Windows: Use the Emoji Panel (Win + .) or copy/paste ⩥.
+Windows: Use the Emoji Panel (Win + .), the Character Map app, or copy/paste ⩥.

 macOS: Use Character Viewer (Control + Command + Space) and search by name, or copy/paste.